 Transformer-based, regulated linear supplies are now more difficult to find.
 Particularly the wall-mount (plug-pack) type.
 This is partly due to new energy conservation laws requiring higher standby-mode efficiency from power supplies.
 It's pretty easy to make an SMPS draw minimal current when plugged-in but not in use.
 But it's difficult for a transformer-based supply due to the unloaded losses present in the transformer even when there is no connection.
 There is also the issue of poor conversion efficiency compared to SMPS.

-We have tested two linear supplies with good results:
+We have tested two classes of linear supplies with good results:

-This next one looks like a wall-mount SMPS but has a transformer and linear regulation.
-It's inexpensive but the transformer only supports 115VAC (no 240V) and has a flat-blade plug (i.e. USA, Canada, Mexico, Japan etc.) If anyone finds something similar for 240V please let us know!
+This one looks like a wall-mount SMPS but has a transformer and linear regulation.
+A couple of users have reported failures after running one for a while.
+Supplying only 1A it is being pushed to the limit.
+But the price is certainly right.
+The transformer only supports 115VAC (no 240V) and has a flat-blade plug (i.e. USA, Canada, Mexico, Japan etc.) If anyone finds something similar for 240V please let us know!